cultpenguin/integrate/doc/format.rst

      - *
      - N realizations of data number 1, each consisting of ``Nd`` model parameters
+   * - /D1/f5_forward
+     - [string]
+     - *
+     -
+     - HDF file describing the forward model used to compute prior data.
    * - /D1/with_noise
      - [1]
      - *